-Post-cervical fusion migraines and neck pain
+Post-cervical fusion headaches and migraines

 In this video presentation, Ross Hauser, MD reviews a digital motion X-ray of a post-cervical fusion patient.

 The patient chosen for this demonstration is a 26-year-old who suffers from Ehlers-Danlos Syndrome, a disorder that causes excessive hypermobility in joints including the cervical spine.
 To fix this problem, the patient had undergone a cervical spine fusion.

 In the five years since the patient has suffered from “unbelievable amounts” of neck pain and migraine headaches.
 In this video, Dr. Hauser will offer options for fusion surgery and treatment for post-fusion pain.
 Some people get great benefits from cervical fusion surgery.
 These are not the people we see in our clinics.
 We see people like this patient whose case is now demonstrated.

 At 0:36 Dr. Hauser explores the patient’s DMX.
 A digital motion x-ray.